At Converse College, we put you & your financial health first.

+Now more than ever, budgets are tight and every penny counts.
+At Converse, we understand that your finances matter and that attending college is an investment in your future.
 A lot goes into making a college education affordable.
-Converse starts with low tuition that is the same in-state or out-of-state and is competitive with premier public universities.
+Converse starts with low tuition that is the same instate or out-of-state and is competitive with premier public universities.
 We then offer a range of financial aid programs from endowed academic and talent scholarships to need-based aid, state, and federal financial aid.
-View all of the details below, and don’t forget to complete your FAFSA to be eligible for the most aid.
+View all of the details below, and don’t forget to complete your FAFSA to be eligible for the most aid (make sure you use Converse’s school code of 003431).